Apply through VTAC

 You are advised to apply through VTAC if one of the following categories describes you:

-- Currently studying Year 12 and applying for programs listed in the current VTAC Guide;
+- Currently studying Year 12 and applying for courses listed in the current VTAC Guide

 - Currently studying the interstate equivalent to VCE.

 Please note that ALL mid-year applicants MUST apply directly.